codepath/android_guides/Dependency-Injection-with-Dagger-2.md

 1. Directly by calling `component.thing()`.
 2. Annotating a field on an object with `@Inject`, then calling `component.inject(object)`.
 Often the object is `this`.
 3. Using constructor injection by annotating your constructor with `@Inject`, and letting Dagger create your class for you.

-### Defining custom scopes

-Defining custom scope(s) is highly recommended as it ?????
-TODO

 ## References